newaetech/CW305-Arm-DesignStart/README.md

     MHz to something more reasonable.
 We'll be setting the actual clock to something much lower, so that's ok.

+    *It's possible that a "route\_design ERROR" will occur.
+The runme.log file in the implementation directory would show no errors, and hs\_err\_pidXXXXX.log would show: "An unexpected error has occurred (EXCEPTION\_ACCESS\_VIOLATION)".
+In this case, try to generate the bistream again (and again?) until it completes successfully.
+Thanks Vivado :-)*

 11. File > Export > Export Hardware, to `V:/software`